 We are uncertain, as of the date of this Quarterly Report on Form 10-Q, of the effect of the COVID-19 pandemic on our future commission revenues.
-In particular, we cannot predict whether market volatility will result in an increase in sales-based commissions that will offset the decrease we expect in the market value of trail-eligible assets resulting from the recent market downturn.
+We cannot predict how the ongoing COVID-19 pandemic and foreign and domestic responses to it will impact our future sales-based or trailing commissions.
+While domestic equity markets have recovered, COVID-19 cases continue to rise in the United States and many other parts of the world, and significant market disruptions and volatility remain possible.